 Meanwhile, this lack of professional training affects teachers’ instructional techniques and hinders their ability to adapt to the ever-evolving educational landscape.
 Many of them remain reliant on outdated syllabi and traditional teaching methods, which do not meet the diverse needs of twenty-first-century learners.
 Such a restrictive environment stifles creativity and innovation among educators, leaving them ill-prepared to deliver quality education.
 Moreover, the absence of training sessions meant to introduce contemporary teaching technologies implies that teachers cannot leverage tools that could enhance learning experiences for their students.

-Additionally, the effects of these training gaps go beyond just the performance of particular teachers; they greatly impact how well students learn.
+Additionally, the effects of these training gaps go beyond just the performance of particular teachers; they significantly impact how well students learn.
 When teachers lack exposure to modern pedagogical strategies, engaging students in meaningful learning experiences that foster critical thinking and problem-solving skills becomes increasingly challenging.
-Consequently, Nigerian students are often disadvantaged compared to their peers in other parts where teacher training and development are prioritized.
+Consequently, Nigerian students are often disadvantaged compared to their peers in other parts where teacher training and development are prioritised.

-In light of these realities, relevant stakeholders, including government bodies and educational institutions, must prioritize the provision of robust training and development programs for teachers.
+Given these realities, relevant stakeholders, including government and educational institutions, must prioritise providing teachers with robust training and development programs.
 Such initiatives will empower educators and enhance the quality of education offered in Nigeria, ultimately ensuring that the nation’s young minds are well-prepared for the future.

 The Myth of Heavenly Rewards: Should Teachers Suffer on Earth for Their Contributions?

 Teachers frequently find themselves working under challenging conditions, resulting in feelings of frustration and disempowerment.
 Many educators receive minimal remuneration concerning the pivotal work they perform.
 This leads them to question the sustainability of their chosen professions.
-It is important to recognize that low pay and poor working environments can deter talented individuals from entering or remaining in the field of education.
+Recognising that low pay and poor working environments can deter talented individuals from entering or remaining in education is essential.
 Instead of accepting hardships as part of the job, society must advocate for systemic changes that reflect the value of teaching.
 Improved remuneration and working conditions can empower educators, allowing them to thrive personally and professionally.

 Furthermore, recognition for their contributions should come in the form of verbal accolades and through tangible support from educational authorities and governments.
 Educators deserve resources, training, and opportunities for professional development, which can enhance their skills and impact.
 The focus should shift toward fostering an environment where teachers are appreciated and compensated for shaping minds and futures.
 By challenging the outdated belief that suffering is a prerequisite for divine rewards, we can begin to create a more equitable and just framework for the teaching profession.